 Practice this in an exaggerated manner when not running to get the feel for the movement.
 Running this way also promotes the efficient use of the lungs as the shoulder movements open your chest.
 Learn more about breathing efficiently with The Buteyko Breathing Method.

 Cadence or turnover rate is the number of steps you take each minute while running.
 The ideal cadence is 180 steps per minute for optimum performance and efficiency.
 Do drills to improve your turnover rate.
 An easy one is to count only the steps for your right or left leg.
 Run for one minute and aim for 90 steps per foot.
-Take a short rest and repeat.
+Take a brief recovery period and repeat.

 Your steps should be soft and springy—reducing impact and fully utilizing the power of your Achilles tendon and other ligaments in your feet and ankles.